fortanix/rust-sgx/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description**
-A clear and concise description of feature you are requesting.
+A clear and concise description of the feature you are requesting.

 **Problem or Motivation:**
 A brief explanation of the problem or motivation behind this feature request.